how do you discipline a dog without a shock collar

 Firmness

-While it is essential to be firm when establishing rules and boundaries, it is equally important to avoid harsh or physical punishment.
-Firmness should be conveyed through your tone of voice and body language, rather than resorting to aggression.
+While it is essential to be firm when establishing rules and boundaries, avoiding harsh or physical punishment is equally essential.
+Firmness should be conveyed through your tone of voice and body language rather than resorting to aggression.

 Reward good behavior

-In addition to setting clear rules and boundaries, it is essential to reward your dog for good behavior.
+In addition to setting clear rules and boundaries, rewarding your dog for good behavior is essential.
 When your dog follows the established rules, praise them and offer treats or other rewards.
 This positive reinforcement will motivate your dog to continue behaving appropriately.

 For example, if your dog sits quietly and patiently while you prepare their food, reward them with a treat or verbal praise.
 This positive association will encourage them to repeat the behavior in the future.